in-toto/attestation/ITE/6/README.md

 # Processing model

-The following pseudocode shows how to verify and extract metadata about a particular artifact from an attestation.
+The following pseudocode shows how to verify and extract metadata about a single artifact from a single attestation.
 The expectation is that consumers will feed the resulting metadata into a policy engine.
-In many cases, multiple attestations will be available, in which case every attestation should be tried against the policy (or policy fragment) and the result should be "allow" if any attestation satisfies the policy (fragment).

-If there is more than one artifact, repeat the process for each one.
+TODO: Explain how to process multiple artifacts and/or multiple attestations.

 Inputs:

+*   `artifactToVerify`: blob of data
 *   `attestation`: JSON-encoded [Envelope]
 *   `recognizedAttesters`: collection of (`name`, `publicKey`) pairs
-*   `artifactToVerify`: [DigestSet]
+*   `acceptableDigestAlgorithms`: collection of acceptable cryptographic hash algorithms (usually just `sha256`)

 Steps: